jacko06v/youtube_short_automation/README.md

    - Go to "APIs & Services" > "Credentials".
    - Click on "Create credentials" and select "OAuth client ID".
    - Choose the application type (Web application, Android, iOS, etc.).
 For accessing YouTube data from your server or local machine, select "Web application".
-   - Fill in the required information, like name and authorized redirect URIs (if applicable).
+   - Fill in the required information.

+5. **Create an api key**

+   - Go to "APIs & Services" > "Credentials".
+   - Click on "Create credentials" and select "API key".
+   - Copy the api key and place it inside .env file following the .env.example file

-5. **Download the client secret JSON file:**
+6. **Download the client secret JSON file:**

    - After creating the credentials, you'll see the details.
 Click on the download icon next to your newly created OAuth client ID.
    - This file is the client_secret.json file you'll need for accessing the YouTube API.

-6. **Rename the client secret file to client_secret.json and place it inside src/memory/**
+7. **Rename the client secret file to client_secret.json and place it inside src/memory/**

 ## How to install?